Just a normal day

 Let’s try the neck.
 Nope not too much going on there either.
 Oh fuck.
 This is all happening rather quickly.

 ‘Nurse, can you put out the crash call please.’
-One of the rather panicked looking ladies busying themselves around me rushes off to the phone.
+One of the rather panicked looking ladies busying themselves around me rushes off to the phone, pleased to have something useful to do.

 Don’t worry, the doctor is here